Frederick L. Coolidge: Enhanced Working Memory Hypothesis (EWMH)

 The Enhanced Working Memory Hypothesis (EWMH) proposes that a small but heritable change in executive functioning may have been the reason why Homo sapiens persisted and flourished, while cousin species like the Neandertals went extinct.
 Executive functions are the higher-level cognitive skills used to control and coordinate other abilities and behaviors; they consist of the abilities to make decisions, plan, strategize, organize, inhibit behavior, and temporally sequence events.
 The EWMH was inspired, in part, by Coolidge’s reaction to an article by paleoanthropologist Ian Tattersall that had suggested the between-species difference related to language.
 From his work in behavior genetics, Coolidge understood the heritability of the executive functions and surmised that possible differences in the executive functioning of the two human species had perhaps enabled Homo sapiens to outcompete the Neandertals.
 He proposed the idea to his colleague, archaeologist Thomas Wynn, resulting in a collaboration to operationalize executive functions so they could be detected in the archaeological record, as for example, resourcing strategies like traps suggest the involvement of executive functions like planning and inhibition because they involve significant amounts of time between an action (building and setting a trap) and its reward (harvesting prey).
 Coolidge and Wynn have focused in particular on the executive function Working Memory, expanding on the classic model by psychologist Alan Baddeley and examining signs of change in Working Memory in the archaeological record and its effects in domains like technical cognition and creativity.

+Personality and neuropsychological psychological tests

+In the field of clinical psychology, Coolidge and various colleagues have developed and fielded six psychometric tests based on criteria in the Diagnostic and Statistical Manual of Mental Disorders of the American Psychiatric Association.
+These tests are widely used by mental health professionals and clinical researchers to diagnose personality disorders and neuropsychological traits in adults, adolescents, and children.